Parani-K/pax-ai-iris/README.md

    - Ensure the namespace corresponds to the one used during test data setup.

 2. **Output and Variability**:
-   - The command analyzes the dataset and identifies anomalies related to container gate-in (CGI) and container gate-out (CGO) activities across different port locations.
+   - The command analyzes the dataset and identifies anomalies related to cargo tracking gate-in (CGI) and gate-out (CGO) activities across different port locations.
    - Results are displayed in a predefined format and may vary for the same input date due to the randomness introduced during the data generation phase.

 3. **Sample Execution Output:**